LorryWe/ansible-inventory_graph_to_yaml_ini_converter/README.md

 ## Create inventory_graph_format file:
 Create a inventory_graph_format file by renaming foreman.yaml.template file to your_foreman_foreman.yaml, then edit appropriately to enable access your foreman instance (e.g. using normal or api user).

-Note: If later on, you intend to use inventories from multiple foreman servers make sure you set group_prefix, to something unique.
-This will ensure you can still uniquely refer to hostgroups from different foreman servers, even where they have the same local name.

 Next run:

 `ansible-inventory -i ./your_foreman_foreman.yaml --graph --output somefile_inventory.txt`